rackerlabs/support-how-to/content/cloud-databases/monitoring-cloud-databases-in-the-cloud-control-panel.md

 #### Create alarms

-You can view and create alarms from the **Details** page for a check.
+Use the following steps to view and create alarms from the **Details** page for a check:

 1. On the **Details** page for the Cloud Databases instance, click the name of the check for which you want to create an alarm.